Mayon: 2018 activity

 Alert Level 4 was maintained at the volcano for the rest of January and all throughout the month of February as it remained restive.
-On March 6, 2018, after observing a decline in volcanic activity, PHIVOLCS-DOST downgraded the alert level back to Alert Level 3.
-On March 29, 2018, after observing a further decline in activity, PHIVOLCS-DOST lowered the alert level back to Alert Level 2 signifying the end of Mayon's eruptive activity and the volcano's decline to a moderate level of unrest.
+On March 6, after observing a decline in volcanic activity, PHIVOLCS downgraded the alert level back to Alert Level 3.
+On March 29, after observing a further decline in activity, PHIVOLCS lowered the alert level back to Alert Level 2 signifying the end of Mayon's eruptive activity and the volcano's decline to a moderate level of unrest.

-On December 26, 2018, Mayon caused two phreatic explosions but maintains Alert Level 2.
+On December 26, Mayon caused two phreatic explosions but remained under Alert Level 2.

 2020 crater glow

-On the evening of February 4, 2020, the Philippine Institute of Volcanology and Seismology (PHIVOLCS) reported to the public that the crater of Mayon Volcano showed crater glow, attributed to magma which was still present slightly underneath the surface of the volcano.
-Even though this phenomenon alerted the officials and the public, the Mayon Volcano remained at an Alert Level 2 out of 5.
+On the evening of February 4, PHIVOLCS reported that the crater of Mayon showed crater glow, attributed to magma which was still present slightly underneath the surface of the volcano.
+Even though this phenomenon alerted the officials and the public, Mayon remained at an Alert Level 2 out of 5.
 The Alert Level 2 was lowered to Alert Level 1 on July 17, 2020.
 And on July 30, 2021, PHIVOLCS-DOST lifted the alert level status of the volcano.

 2022 activity

-On October 1, Mayon has released 391 tons of sulfur dioxide, and its edifice is also slightly inflated.
+On October 1, Mayon released 391 tons of sulfur dioxide, and its edifice was also slightly inflated.

-A faint crater glow is observed at the summit of the Mayon Volcano, the Philippine Institute of Volcanology and Seismology (PHIVOLCS) said on Wednesday.
-PHIVOLCS said that it has produced one volcanic earthquake in the last 24-hour observation period.
+PHIVOLCS observed a faint crater glow at the summit of Mayon.
+One volcanic earthquake was detected in the last 24-hour observation period.
 Plumes were also seen drifting west-northwest and westward.

-On October 7, The status of the Mayon Volcano in Albay was raised to Alert Level 2 by State volcanologists, due to exhibiting "increasing unrest" as stated.
+On October 7, the status of Mayon was raised to Alert Level 2 by PHIVOLCS, due to exhibiting "increasing unrest".